Rudd-O/zfs-tools/README.md

 1. zfs-shell:
    a shell that allows remote ZFS administration and nothing more

-2. zmirror:
-   a command that snapshots a dataset or pool, then sends the snapshots, dataset by dataset, to another machine, without using replication streams.
-   It will delete obsolete snapshots on the source and destination machines, keeping a maximum of one snapshot tree on each machine.
-It will not delete snapshots indiscriminately, though -- it will only delete snapshots prefixed with zmirror-.

 3. zsnap:
    a command that snapshots a dataset or pool, then deletes old snapshots